anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/integrations.md

 metadata:
   robots: index
 ---
-Integrations are the foundation of any robust Unified Marketing Measurement (UMM) strategy.
+Integrations are the foundation of any robust Unified Measurement strategy.
 By connecting your various marketing, sales, and data platforms to Lifesight, you create a single, comprehensive data stream that powers accurate, cross-channel insights.

 > 📘 **Built for Security and Reliability**
 >